- red (adj.1)

 Red-letter day (late 14c.) was originally a saint's day, marked on church calendars in red letters.
 Red ball signifying "express" in railroad jargon is 1904, originally (1899) a system of moving and tracking freight cars.
 Red dog, type of U.S. football pass rush, is recorded from 1959.
 Red meat is from 1808.
 Red shift in spectography is first recorded 1923.
 Red carpet "sumptuous welcome" is from 1934, but the custom for dignitaries is described as far back as Aeschylus ("Agamemnon"); it also was the name of a type of English moth.

 - red (adj.2)

-- "Bolshevik," 1917, from red (1), the color they adopted for themselves.
+- "Bolshevik," 1917, from red (adj.1), the color they adopted for themselves.
 Association in Europe of red with revolutionary politics (on notion of blood and violence) is from at least 1297, but got a boost 1793 with adoption of the red Phrygian cap (French bonnet rouge) as symbol of the French Revolution.
 First specific political reference in English was 1848 (adj.), in news reports of the Second French Republic (a.k.a.
 Red Republic).
+Red China is from 1934.
 The noun meaning "radical, communist" is from 1851.